top of page

 • 4 min read

-December is here, and with it comes the annual cultural pressure to produce a Perfect Holiday.
-We see it in movies, on social media, and in those little, highly-curated moments we call "traditions."
+December is here, bringing with it the annual cultural pressure to create a Perfect Holiday.
+We see this ideal in movies, on social media, and in those curated moments we call "traditions."

-The problem?
-Most of our healing work in therapy involves dismantling the very idea of “perfection.”
-When we try to force a flawless, picture-perfect experience, what we often get is an emotional stress cooker.
-And nothing turns up the heat like a family gathering, where our old relationship patterns—our attachment strategies—are suddenly in charge of the guest list.
+The problem is that much of our healing work in therapy involves dismantling the very idea of “perfection.”
+When we strive for a flawless experience, we often end up in an emotional stress cooker.
+Nothing turns up the heat like a family gathering, where our old relationship patterns—our attachment strategies—take charge.

 One of my core beliefs is that you are the expert of your own life.
-You have the inherent right to show up as your authentic self, even when your inner child is convinced Aunt Carol’s comments will ruin the evening.
+You have the right to show up as your authentic self, even when your inner child fears Aunt Carol’s comments will ruin the evening.

-So, let's toss the script of perfection and equip you with a field guide to managing holiday stress.
-The goal isn’t to achieve perfect harmony—it’s to approach the inevitable messiness with curiosity, self-compassion, and a grounded sense of agency.
+So, let’s toss aside the script of perfection.
+Instead, let’s equip you with a field guide to managing holiday stress.
+The goal isn’t to achieve perfect harmony; it’s to approach the inevitable messiness with curiosity, self-compassion, and a grounded sense of agency.

 Quick Refresher: Attachment Strategies at the Table

-In attachment theory, we look at how early relational experiences shaped our blueprint for intimacy and connection.
-These patterns are best understood as flexible strategies—sets of actions developed to maintain proximity to caregivers and regulate distress.
+In attachment theory, we explore how early relational experiences shape our blueprint for intimacy and connection.
+These patterns are flexible strategies—actions developed to maintain proximity to caregivers and regulate distress.

-While the goal of therapy is a Secure Attachment Strategy (the most flexible, resilient approach), the holidays often push us back into our more insecure patterns.
+While the goal of therapy is to develop a Secure Attachment Strategy (the most flexible and resilient approach), the holidays often push us back into our more insecure patterns.
 As they say, "Family knows how to push our buttons because they are the ones who installed them."
-In other words, we turn back to behaviors & strategies we are more familiar with and learned long ago.
+We revert to behaviors we learned long ago.
 The good news?
 You can learn new strategies!

-Here is how your strategy might get activated when you walk into the holiday gathering:
+Here’s how your strategy might get activated when you walk into a holiday gathering:

 Attachment Strategy